UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_19.md

 Notes:

-Our model has 0% error\!\!
-But it’s also becoming more and more specific and sensitive to the training data.
-Is it good or bad?
+The model is now more specific and sensitive to the training data.

+Do you think that’s going to be helpful for us?

 ---